-There are two primary approaches to life: One is striving to conform to ideals of how to live.
-This usually amounts to expecting yourself and others to conform to a cultural moral code… commonly religious or political.
+There are two primary approaches to life.
+The most common one is trying to conform to your culture’s ideals of how to live.
+This typically amounts to expecting yourself and others to conform to a cultural moral code… commonly religious or political.
 I call this approach ‘small conformity’.

-I take “great conformity” to mean matching whatever is naturally so — the way things actually are.
+I interpret “great conformity” to mean matching whatever is naturally so — the way things actually are.
 As chapter 68 puts it, This is called matching of Nature’s ancient utmost.
-This usually amounts to rethinking perceptions until you reach impartiality and the sense of utter acceptance that can bring.
+This usually amounts to rethinking perceptions until you reach impartiality and the sense of utter acceptance that brings.

-Chapter 16 hints at the steps traveled… Knowing the constant allows, allowing therefore impartial, Impartial therefore whole, whole therefore natural, Natural therefore the way.
+Chapter 16 outlines the steps traveled… Knowing the constant allows, allowing therefore impartial, Impartial therefore whole, whole therefore natural, Natural therefore the way.

 Our preference for action makes us more inclined to ask how rather than to ask why.
 That may account for some of the unintended consequences in which we find ourselves.
-Over time, I have found that pondering why leads to the most beneficial and effective how.
-This, more than anything else, avoids putting the cart before the horse.
+Over time, I have found that initially pondering why leads to the most beneficial and effective how.
+This helps avoid putting the cart before the horse.

-Now I’ll let the Tao Te Ching embellish on the pictures “the path” and “the way”…
+Now I’ll let the Tao Te Ching embellish on the two approaches, ‘small conformity’ and ‘great conformity’…

 (1) From this post onward, I began using the more literal Tao Te Ching, Word for Word translation along with D.C.
 Lau’s translation.